 Once the code is properly instrumented, we are able to record any execution of the system in order to facilitate replay of that very execution.
 The next step is to implement the mechanisms of the time machine that actually performs the replay.
-These mechanisms were implemented in an add-on to the Tornado 2 IDF
+These mechanisms were implemented in an add-on to the Tornado 2 IDE.

-3.4.1 The Historian-Starting the Replay Execution
+3.4.1 The Historian - Starting the Replay Execution

-In our Time Machine replay system, the task of the Historian is to analyze the data flow- and system-level control flow recordings of a reference execution.
+In our Time Machine replay system, the task of the Historian is to analyze the data flow- and systemlevel control flow recordings of a reference execution.
 We used basic cyclic FIFO buffers for recording.
 Combined with the fact that the cyclic buffers are of a finite length and memory resources are scarce, this rarely leads to a situation where all recorded information is available at the end of the reference execution.
 As these recordings most often will be of a different temporal length, some sort of pruning is needed in order to discard those entries that are out of the consistent temporal scope of all buffers.
-In other words, all tasks that are to be replayed needs information from both the control flow recording (one per system) and data flow recordings (one per task).
-Since buffers are dimensioned using a discrete number of entries and not continuous time, we will practically always end up in a situation where some buffers cover a longer span of time than others.
-As this information is unusable, it must be detected and discarded.
-This operation is performed by the Historian as depicted in Figure 2.